weizman/temp-website/page-what-is-a-realm-in-js.md

 Solving identity discontinuity is not always trivial.
 In the example above, changing the check into `blueButton instanceof blue_buttons_iframe.contentWindow.HTMLButtonElement` would have fixed the issue, but that is not a scalable nor a convenient solution.

 > *In order for an object to be an instance of an interface, the object must be created at/derived from the exact realm of that interface.*

-### Cross realms access

-In the examples above we use the property [`contentWindow`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/contentWindow) to demonstrate how realms are unique and how they expose similar yet not identical objects. `contentWindow` is a property that exposes the global object (`window`) of another realm for sync interaction.

-It can be used for new realms of iframes or tabs ([`open()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) API), however, sync access can be very limited based on whether the accessing realm is in the [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) as the accessed realm or not.

-It all comes down to the fact that same origin realms are children of the same agent whereas cross origin realms are children of different agents by definition.

-Realms created within web workers or service workers are not accessible in such a sync manner at all.

-All realms are accessible through more limiting async communication channels such as [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

-> *It is worth mentioning that different and interesting complimentary solutions to some of the limitations described here will be introduced shortly once the famous [shadow realms proposal](https://github.com/tc39/proposal-shadowrealm/blob/main/explainer.md) lands - worth staying tuned on that!*

 ## In summation